mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 - Workflow diagrams in help pages are now ``.svg`` rather than ``.png``
 - Peaks can now be added or removed from a PeaksWorkspace using the :ref:`peaks overlay <sliceviewer_peaks_overlay>` in :ref:`sliceviewer`.
+- SliceViewer can toggle between different scales again without any issue.

 Bugfixes
 --------